• Skip to main content

 The Final Word

-Banda Bahadur laid the roots of revolution in Punjab which was joined by both Hindus and Sikhs in unison.
+Banda Bahadur, in accordance with the vision of Guru Gobind Singh, laid the roots of revolution in Punjab which was joined by both Hindus and Sikhs in unison.
 He empowered the peasants and gave to them the confidence to resist tyranny.
 He gave a true example of loyalty to his Guru by fighting to the last in his name.
 Many Hindu families sent their eldest son into the Sikh/Khalsa fold to fight against the tyranny of the Muslim rulers.
-The fight continued for almost a century after Banda Bahadur and it was contested against the Mughals and the Afghans.
-The people of Punjab emerged victorious and carved out an Empire for themselves under Maharaja Ranjit Singh which was called Sarkar Khalsa

 Even though there will always be historical renditions of the victory of Baba Banda Bahadur it is very sad to see that there are not many monuments to record the times for the benefit of future generations.

-In recent times, the Fateh Burj has been constructed in Village Chappar Chiri, in SAS Nagar(Mohali) Punjab.
+The Fateh Burj has been constructed in Village Chappar Chiri, in SAS Nagar(Mohali) Punjab.
 The 328 feet (100 m) tower is dedicated to the establishment of the Sikh rule in a large part of Punjab in 1711.

 The fort at village Mirza Jaan, built by Baba Banda Singh Bahadur is a prized heritage of the Sikh community since its foundation is the foundation of the Sikh Empire.
 It is a matter of regret that this historical legacy is disappearing without any preservation.
 It is necessary to preserve the fort at Mirza Jaan which is 13 km from Batala.